BjoernBoss/arger/README.md

 Small header-only library written in `C++20` to add simple argument parsing to C++.
 This library adds support for optional flags/arguments, as well as sub-commands (called `group`), and positional arguments.
 Grouping hereby describes the practice of having sub-commands as the corresponding next primary argument.
 An example for this would be `git`, where the first argument is the actual sub-command to be executed.

 The simple idea is to define the argument-layout using `arger::Config`.
-The `parse(int argc, const char* const* argv, const arger::Config& config)` will then produce a `arger::Parsed` structure, which contains the final results.
+The `arger::Parse(int argc, const argv, const arger::Config& config)` method will then produce a `arger::Parsed` structure, which contains the final results.

+For convenience, there also exists `arger::Menu(int argc, const argv, const arger::Config& config)`, which is designed to be used in command-line style menus.
+It will therefore not require, nor print any program information.

 ## Using the library
 This library is a header only library.
 Simply clone the repository, ensure that `./repos` is on the path (or at least that `<ustring/ustring.h>` can be resolved), and include `<arger/arger.h>`.